what is the best time of the year for a Safari?

 simple answer, ALL YEAR LONG!

-At Bushtrek Safaris every itinerary is put together with a local sensitivity gained from more than 60 years of working within east Africa, and appreciating the regions seasonal nuances.
-As a result, the products and services Bushtrek Safaris offers are designed to guarantee the most amazing game watching experiences while conserving the integrity of the environment
+At Bushtrek Safaris every itinerary is put together with a local sensitivity gained from our more than 60 years of working within east Africa, and appreciating the region’s seasonal nuances.
+As a result, the products and services Bushtrek Safaris offers are designed to guarantee the most amazing game watching experiences while conserving the integrity of the environment.

 Here is a destination & seasonal breakdown:

-For less boggier conditions the dry seasons are favored in July to September & December to February.
-Wild animals can be see all year round, however, it is during some seasons when they are most abundant and easier to spot.
+Wild animals can be seen all year round, but during the dry seasons -July to September, and December to February - they are most abundant and easier to spot.
 Here is a guide to help maximize your chances of seeing your big 5!